EMA starts review of GSK's monoclonal antibody to treat COVID-19 patients

+Healthcare & PharmaceuticalsEMA starts review of GSK's monoclonal antibody to treat COVID-19 patients

-(Reuters) - The European Medicines Agency said on Thursday it is reviewing available data on the use of GlaxoSmithKline’s monoclonal antibody to treat COVID-19 patients.
+The European Medicines Agency said on Thursday it is reviewing available data on the use of GlaxoSmithKline's (GSK.L) monoclonal antibody to treat COVID-19 patients.

-The agency said its review of VIR-7831, which GSK is developing with Vir Biotechnology Inc, will include data from a study comparing its effect with that of a placebo in patients with mild to moderate COVID-19 who were at high risk of progressing to a more severe condition.
+The agency said its review of VIR-7831, which GSK is developing with Vir Biotechnology Inc (VIR.O), will include data from a study comparing its effect with that of a placebo in patients with mild to moderate COVID-19 who were at high risk of progressing to a more severe condition. (https://bit.ly/3n0spGx)

 While a more comprehensive rolling review is expected to start at a later time, the agency said the current review will provide European Union-wide recommendations for national authorities who may take decisions on early use of the medicine.